 The Council has prepared the financial statements on the going concern basis as they do not intend to liquidate the Group or the University or to cease their operations, and as they have concluded that the Group and the University's financial position means that this is realistic.
-They have also concluded that there are no material uncertainties that could have cast significant doubt over their ability to changes in reserves, and of the Group's continue as a going concern for at least a year from the date of approval of the financial statements ("the going concern period").
+They have also concluded that there are no material uncertainties that could have cast significant doubt over their ability to a year from the date of approval of the financial statements ("the going concern period").